skelleya/AuroraSwitch/docs/wiki/update-process.md

      ]
    }
    ```
-3. Commit and push the manifest (or update it via GitHub web UI).
-Clients read the raw file via the URL configured in `UpdateService`/`UpdateService.exe`.
+4. Commit and push the manifest (or update it via GitHub web UI).
+By default clients fetch `https://raw.githubusercontent.com/skelleya/AuroraSwitch/master/docs/update-manifest.json`; override with the `AURORASWITCH_UPDATE_MANIFEST` environment variable if you host it elsewhere.

 ## Custom Manifest Location